platformsh/platformsh-docs/src/overview/pricing.md

 We offer a free trial period so you can test the service and see how great it is.
 If ever you need more time to evaluate Platform.sh, please contact our sales representatives.
 They can issue you an extra voucher to prolong your test.

+{{< note theme="info" title="none">}}
-> Prices below are listed in US Dollars.
+Prices below are listed in US Dollars.
 You will be billed in US Dollars, Euros, or British Pounds depending on where your billing address is.
 For a list of current prices please refer to https://platform.sh/pricing

->
-> Euro Prices are presented excluding VAT.
+Euro Prices are presented excluding VAT.
 In your bill, as appropriate we will include the correct VAT rate.
+{{< /note >}}

 ## Extras

 All extra consumption is prorated to the time it was actually used.

+{{< note theme="info" title="none" >}}
-> For example, if you added an extra developer for 10 days you would be billed around $3 extra at the end of the month (based on the then-current price of an extra developer seat).
+For example, if you added an extra developer for 10 days you would be billed around $3 extra at the end of the month (based on the then-current price of an extra developer seat).
+{{< /note >}}

 ### Extra developers